giantmade/giant-plugins/README.md

 ## Local development

-In order to run `django-admin` commands you will need to set the `DJANGO_SETTINGS_MODULE` by running
+In order to run `django-admin` commands you will need to set the `DJANGO_SETTINGS_MODULE` variable by running

     $ export DJANGO_SETTINGS_MODULE=settings

-When adding a plugin you should add the new pluging to the `PLUGINS` variable in your settings file and to this README.
+When adding a plugin you should add the new plugin to the `PLUGINS` variable in your settings file and to this README.